What is an Ecommerce business?

 History of Ecommerce

 The introduction of an online service provider, CompuServe, was made in 1969.
-The online service provider introduced email and internet connectivity, which influenced the E-commerce websites.
+The online service provider introduced email and internet connectivity, which influenced E-commerce websites.

 1. The Invention of Teleshopping in 1979